Reform of local government in Northern Ireland: Programme for Government 2011–2015

 A draft Local Government (Boundaries) Order (Northern Ireland) 2012 was published, specifying eleven districts with names and boundaries similar to the previous proposal.

 On 12 June 2012, the Northern Ireland Assembly approved the draft Order by 59 votes to 26; the DUP, Sinn Féin, and the Alliance Party voted for, while the Ulster Unionist Party and the SDLP voted against.
 The Order (2012 No. 421) was made on 30 November 2012.

+Legislation

+Licensing of Pavement Cafés Act (Northern Ireland) 2014

+The Licensing of Pavement Cafés Act (Northern Ireland) 2014 (c.
+9 (N.I.) gave district councils the power to grant permission for restaurant owners to place chairs and tables in public places.

+Off-street Parking (Functions of District Councils) Act (Northern Ireland) 2015

+The Off-street Parking (Functions of District Councils) Act (Northern Ireland) 2015 (c.
+3 (N.I.)) gave district councils the power to manage the off-street parking.